Nobody ever outgrows their mom.

 God made it that way.

-God put mothers on earth because he wanted us to need them.
+God put moms on earth because he wanted us to need them.

 “He who finds a wife finds what is good and receives favor from the Lord.”